Dreaming of a Sweet Shop

 I originally thought of just doing pop ups then an opportunity to have a permanent store was presented and we went for it.
 I had the most wonderful time running my own shop but as ever the pressure of a permanent store with that of being a mum was very hard, and then something called a global pandemic hit and changed the high street forever.

 I made the difficult decision to close my first permanent store earlier this year and go back to what I was good at, sourcing unique and beautiful clothes, toys and gifts for children and parents without the stress of running a permanent store.

-I take the a lot of time researching and considering the brands and products I bring to market.
+I take a lot of time researching and considering the brands and products I bring to the market.
 My range is unique and I try to offer something that you won’t get anywhere else.
-As a mum of 3 I only bring products that I would have had and still would use and I try to not overwhelm my store with the items I bring.
+As a mum of 3, I only bring products that I would have had and still would use and I try to not overwhelm my store with the items I bring.
 I work in seasons and I think this helps me and my customers to focus on the present with their children or to give that lovely, unique gift for a new mum or new baby in the world.

-I intend to do events and pop ups in the area as these are really where Little Bears would thrive.
+I intend to do events and pop-ups in the area as these are really where Little Bears would thrive.
 I am also now focused on my own ‘Little Bears’ line as opposed to being a collection of other brands together.
 This is where my passion is and the response has been incredible.
-I’m hopeful for some events this year where I can do some pop ups so keep your eyes peeled, I’d love to go back to meeting customers and bring back that 4 year old playing shop.
+I’m hopeful for some events this year where I can do some pop-ups so keep your eyes peeled, I’d love to go back to meeting customers and bring back that 4-year-old playing shop.

 So there it is, a brief story of Little Bears, thank you for supporting this mum making her dream become reality.